-• Production of medical equipment, construction of warehouses for the preservation of pharmaceuticals, the reserve of curative medicines for human beings to prevent natural disasters, disasters, and dangerous epidemics. • Production of raw materials for making medicines and plant protection drugs, insecticides, and prevention and treatment of animals and aquatic animals.

-- Development of education and training. - Health care, physical training, and sports. - Business investment in public libraries, cinemas. - Operation of people's credit funds and microfinance institutions. - Other sectors as provided by law.
+- Production of medical equipment, construction of warehouses to preserve pharmaceuticals, the reserve of curative medicines for human beings to prevent natural disasters, disasters, and dangerous epidemics. - Production of raw materials for making medicines and plant protection drugs, insecticides, and prevention and treatment of animals and aquatic animals. - Development of education and training. - Health care, physical training, and sports. - Business investment in public libraries. - Operation of people's credit funds and microfinance institutions. - Other sectors as provided by law.